-These things usually depend on who you ask and how you precisely define each term, but globalism and nationalism would usually have the more negative connotations of these terms.
+These things usually depend on who you ask and how you precisely define each term, but globalism and nationalism would usually have the most negative connotations of these terms.

-I’m not too fond of labeling and categorizing myself or others, hence I won’t select one of these for myself.
-I believe academics often like to create false dichotomies and spectra to classify concepts and people, but I don’t necessarily think we should all be put into boxes.
+I’m not too fond of labelling and categorising myself or others, hence I won’t select one of these for myself.
+I believe academics often like to create false dichotomies and spectra to classify concepts and people, but I don’t think we should all be put into boxes.

-Globalization, as an economic model, has created a lot of wealth, but it has also created plenty of inequalities.
+Globalisation, as an economic model, has created a lot of wealth, but it has also created plenty of inequalities.
 Still, I don’t think rising trade barriers is the solution.
-Anyway, this post’s goal was not to support economic globalization based on a neoliberal capitalist model in which everything goes, but to promote a culturally and politically globalized world in which we feel increasingly closer to each other and can solve global problems globally.
+This post’s goal was not to support economic globalisation based on a neoliberal capitalist model in which everything goes but to promote a culturally and politically globalised world in which we feel increasingly closer to each other and can solve global problems globally.

 The origin of nations and cultures

-This group spirit has made sense throughout all history, until we got to the 20th Century, where the two World Wars, a Cold War and the threat of nuclear annihilation should have made us think whether this is still a good working model.
+This group spirit has made sense throughout all history until we got to the 20th Century, where the two World Wars, the Cold War and the threat of nuclear annihilation should have made us think about whether this is still a good working model.

 Now we are facing a global pandemic, a much bigger problem in the form of climate change, rising global inequality, terrorism, wars raging in some countries, health problems linked to obesity in some countries and malnutrition and hunger in many others, the advent of AI and increased automation… and the list goes on, but the two greatest powers in the world are embarked in a trade war, and there doesn’t seem to be any global agreement on how to tackle all these problems.